First Book Leadership

-In 1992, Kyle Zimmer, then a practicing attorney, was volunteering at a soup kitchen in Washington, D.C.
-Realizing that the kids she was working with had no books in their lives, she set out with two friends to build a market-driven solution to ensure all children have access to critical books and resources.
+In the late 1980s, Kyle Zimmer, then a practicing attorney, was volunteering at a soup kitchen in Washington, D.C.
+Realizing that the kids she was working with had no books in their lives, she set out with two friends to build a market-driven solution to ensure all children have access to high-quality books and educational resources.

 Chief Operating Officer

 As the Chief Operating Officer, Enrique collaborates with the entire executive management team in setting and driving First Book’s vision, operational strategy, and business plans.
 Enrique also oversees First Book’s operations and employee productivity, building a highly inclusive culture ensuring team members thrive and organizational outcomes are met.
 He also manages critical vendor relationships and partnerships.

 Before joining First Book, Enrique spent his career in international operations, marketing & eCommerce at companies like 3M, Einstein Industries, and R.F.
 Technologies and held strategy & operations roles in Digital & eCommerce agencies.
 Among Enrique’s many accomplishments throughout his 20-year career is developing market-entry strategies and activation programs across the United States, Europe, and Asia.
 He has led operational efficiency projects that include the strategic planning and execution for the movement of physical inventory through digital platforms across B2C and B2B environments.
 Enrique has a Master of Business Administration from the University of Southern California, a Bachelor of Science in Biomedical Engineering, a certification in “Strategy in the Age of Digital Disruption” from INSEAD in Singapore, and a certification in French Language from the Universitaire De Paris – Sorbonne in Paris, France.

 Chief Administration Officer